 Get lost, getaway, escape from it all.
 Seriously.
-If you're anything like most business owners, you'll rarely take a break and if you do, you won't fully switch off.
-My advice is to book the kind of holiday that requires no thinking, no hassle, lots of relaxing and absolutely no laptop, mobile phone or social media.
+If you're anything like most business owners, you'll rarely take a break, and if you do, you won't entirely switch off.
+My advice is to book the kind of holiday that requires no thinking, no hassle, lots of relaxing and no laptop, mobile phone or social media.
 A holiday that prioritises you, not your business.

 Don't feel like you can?
 Nonsense.
 Make it happen.
 The world can live without you for a fortnight.
 Clients will understand.
 Remind yourself that everyone needs a holiday – even you!
 And your business will still be waiting for you when you return.

-Give your brain a break and you will reap the rewards.
-You might find that a holiday was all you really needed to fall back in love with your business.
+Give your brain a break, and you will reap the rewards.
+You might find that a holiday was all you needed to fall back in love with your business.

 2. With a fresh perspective, start again

 You've returned home after two weeks of holiday bliss.
 You feel rested, happy and raring to go.
 But before you tumble straight back into work, use that fresh energy to spring clean your business.
 Ask yourself the following to spark new ideas and encourage decisive action:

 - What can I improve or get rid of?